Rail ticket machines in northern England hit by ransomware attack

-July 19 (Reuters) - Ticket machines operated by the British government-run Northern Trains have been put out of action by a suspected cyber-attack intended to extort money, the company said on Monday.
+(Reuters) -Ticket machines operated by the British government-run Northern Trains have been put out of action by a suspected cyber-attack intended to extort money, the company said on Monday.

 The servers that operate the ticket machines were the only system affected, it said in an emailed statement.